Learn about the fascinating field of SPACE LAW

 Who can enroll in the course?

-Although designed for law students, enrollment is open to anyone in the world, including lawyers, space industry executives, and other professionals with an interest in the laws governing space activity.
+Although designed for law students, enrollment is open to anyone in the world, including graduate students in other disciplines, undergraduate students, lawyers, space industry executives, and other professionals with an interest in the laws governing space activity.

 How will the course be taught?